DanDigits/GiTutorial/README.md

 File.txt
 /directory
 ```
-Such a file will have git ignore File.txt and the directory/folder 'directory' for any changes made to them, as well as for
+Such a file will have git ignore File.txt and the directory or folder (including subcontents) named 'directory' for any changes made to them, as well as for
 staging and committing.

 ### **Comments**